hbk91/2021StudyNotes/Microsoft_PPT.md

 ## **Break down a table into objects:**

-- Copy -> Paste Special as Windows Metafile / Pictures Metafile -> Then Ungroup twice (Ignore the warning on the first ungroup)
+- Copy -> Paste Special as Windows Metafile / Enhanced Metafile -> Then Ungroup twice (Ignore the warning on the first ungroup)

 ## **Ctrl Shortcuts:**